-If you were a Parliamentarian supporter in 1643 things were looking bleak.
-Royalist forces were sweeping all before them led by Prince Rupert.
+If you were a Parliamentarian supporter in 1643 things were looking bleak: Royalist forces, led by Prince Rupert, were sweeping all before them.
 This veteran of the 30 Years War in Europe was recognised as a military genius and it seemed no force on Parliament’s side could match him.
 However, in 1644 one MP from Huntington changed all that.

 Oliver Cromwell had been a member of the Long and Short Parliaments, which had stood up to Charles and eventually taken the country to war.
-However, once war began he established a reputation as a brilliant military leader, quickly rising through the ranks until he had command of his own cavalry, which was beginning to develop a formidable reputation of its own.
+Once war began, he had also established a reputation as a brilliant military leader, quickly rising through the ranks until he had command of his own cavalry, which was beginning to develop a formidable reputation of its own.

 In 1644, they encountered Rupert’s army at Marston Moor and shattered their aura of invincibility.
 Leading a charge behind the lines, Cromwell’s men snatched victory and helped to dramatically alter the balance of power in the war.

 3. Creating a whole new army seemed necessary